Parenteral Nutrition

 2. ISMP. www.ismp.org/Tools/guidelines/IVsummit/IVCGuidelines.pdf.
 Published 2013, revised 2016, access Oct 3, 2016.

-Kabiven and Perikabiven are each indicated as a source of calories, protein, electrolytes and essential fatty acids for adult patients requiring parenteral nutrition when oral or enteral nutrition is not possible, insufficient, or contraindicated.
-Kabiven and Perikabiven may be used to prevent essential fatty acid deficiency or treat negative nitrogen balance in adult patients.
+• Indicated in adult patients as a source of calories, protein, electrolytes and essential fatty acids for parenteral nutrition when oral or enteral nutrition is not possible, insufficient, or contraindicated.
+Kabiven and Perikabiven may be used to prevent essential fatty acid deficiency or treat negative nitrogen balance in adults.

 Limitations of Use

-Neither KABIVEN nor PERIKABIVEN is recommended for use in pediatric patients < 2 years including preterm infants because the fixed content of the formulation does not meet nutritional requirements in this age group.
+Neither Kabiven nor Perikabiven is recommended in pediatric patients less than 2 years old because the fixed amount of the formulations do not meet nutritional needs in this age group.

-The most common adverse reactions for Kabiven (≥3%) are nausea, pyrexia, hypertension, vomiting, decreased hemoglobin, decreased total protein, hypokalemia, decreased potassium, and increased gamma glutamyltransferase.
-The most common adverse reactions for Perikabiven (≥3%) are hyperglycemia, hypokalemia, pyrexia, and increased blood triglycerides.
+The most common adverse reactions for Kabiven (≥3%) are nausea, fever, high blood pressure, vomiting, decreased blood hemoglobin, decreased blood total protein, low blood potassium, and increased gamma glutamyltransferase (a liver enzyme).
+The most common adverse reactions for Perikabiven (≥3%) are high blood sugar, low blood potassium, fever and increased blood lipids.